 The Critical Weakness in Our System

-The result of consistently using our strategies is extraordinarily high annual performance with dramatically reduced risk.
+Following the ETFOptimize strategy recommendations can result superior annual performance with dramatically reduced risk.
 Our objective is to offer strategies with performance charts that steadily climb at a 30-45° angle – regardless of the market environment – whether bullish, bearish, or sideways and volatile.
-If an investor stays with a systematic strategy's recommendations – to the letter – the results can be phenomenal.
+If an investor stays with their systematic strategy's recommendations – to the letter – the results can be phenomenal.

 The weak point in our approach?
 The weakness is that our system relies on the user to execute the trades as recommended by their strategy!

-While the ETFOptimize strategies can provide an investor with a carefully crafted, sophisticated, and powerful decision matrix that calculates billions of data points within seconds each week to determine the most profitable asset class and individual ETF to own at any point in time, if the user doesn't execute the trades as recommended, the system will fail.
+While the ETFOptimize strategies can provide an investor with a carefully crafted, sophisticated, and powerful decision matrix that calculates billions of data points each week to determine the most profitable asset class and individual ETF to own at any point in time, if the user doesn't execute the trades as recommended, the system can fail.
 Or... more accurately put; the user will fail the system.

 The Threat of Volatility

-How an individual responds when market turbulence increases is, perhaps, the most consequential factor in determining their investing success.
-No less an investment superstar than Warren Buffett, who transformed a $500 stakehold at the beginning of his career into more than $80 billion today, has said that the crucial factor in his success is not a superior intellect or an exceptional education – it is his temperament.
+How you respond when market turbulence strikes is perhaps the single most consequential factor in determining your investing success.
+No less an investment superstar than Warren Buffett, who transformed a $500 stakehold at the beginning of his career into more than $90 billion today, has said that the crucial factor in his success is not a superior intellect or an exceptional education – it is his temperament.

 "An investor will succeed by coupling good business judgment with an ability to insulate his thoughts and behavior from the super-contagious emotions that swirl about the marketplace."

-However, for the rest of us investing mortals not named Warren Buffett, if we can avoid the downside volatility of the market that can regularly cause bad decisions which can decimate our account, it can provide a significant barrier to these bad decisions – and that's exactly what the ETFOptimize approach provides.
-The ETFOptimize strategies have significantly lower maximum drawdowns – about one third of the maximum drawdowns of the market – and very high
+However, for the rest of us investing mortals not named Warren Buffett, we must find a way to avoid the downside volatility of the market that can regularly cause bad decisions which will decimate our funds.
+By significantly reducing or eliminating that downside volatility, we can avoid those bad investment decisions – and that's exactly what the ETFOptimize approach provides to investors.
+The ETFOptimize strategies have significantly lower maximum drawdowns – about one-third of the maximum drawdowns of the market – and result in exceptionally high

 Consistently Avoiding Behavioral Errors

-The first step is using a quantitative ETFOptimize strategy for all investment decisions.
+So, the first step is using a quantitative ETFOptimize strategy for all your investment decisions.
 The ETFOptimize Strategies have FAR LESS downside volatility and lower maximum drawdowns than their market benchmarks.
 On average, our strategies reduce maximum drawdowns to less than one-third of the S&P 500's drawdowns over the course of a strategy's history since inception.